-Up next is either back to your hotel or if you joined a longer tour, you may be heading to the hot springs, a tea/coffee plantation, waterfall, or another Bali attraction.
+Up next is either back to your hotel or if you joined a longer tour, you may be heading to the hot springs, a tea/coffee plantation, some Bali waterfalls, or another Bali attraction.

 I hope this guide has helped you out with any questions you may have had about a hike up Mount Batur.
 If you do have any additional questions or comments, feel free to write them in below.